ngocHung2000/tekton-cicd-with-ibm-ace/README.md

 ---

 8. Before proceeding to create the pipeline and pipeline elements, first you will need to **define a Persistent Volume Claim (PVC)** on your Openshift cluster.
 PVC is required by the pipeline, since this pipeline needs to exchange data between different pipeline Tasks - i.e. after you clone the repository and it’s files, they are later used in another Task to build the .bar file).
 To do this, we need persistent storage, since each pipeline Task runs as a separate container instance and as such is ephemeral.
 Make sure that you are in the project which you have created earlier - $PROJECT.
-In the Openshift console, go to Storage->PersistentVolumeClaims and click on the button “Create PersistentVolumeClaim”.
-Select appropriate storage class, for size put 1GiB and give it a name of your choice - we will reference it as $PVCNAME - while leaving other parameters default.
+In the Openshift console, go to Storage->PersistentVolumeClaims and click on the button “Create PersistentVolumeClaim”.Select appropriate storage class, for size put 1GiB and give it a name of your choice - we will reference it as $PVCNAME - while leaving other parameters default.
 Click the button “Create” and make sure that the status of your PVC is “Bound” (it could take a minute sometimes).

 <img src="https://github.com/isalkovic/ACE_Tekton_Operators-documentation/blob/main/images/PVC.png?raw=true" width="600">